Huskyeder/stackato-doc/admin/console/index.rst

 ^^^^^^^^^^^^

 The Cloud Events section displays a list of events (including errors and warnings) on the Stackato server.
-The events can be filtered by Severity or Type, or by using a substring match in the Search field.
+The events can be filtered by Severity, Node ID, or Type, or by using a substring match in the Search field.

 .. _console-settings: